-This is one more article by Hypnosis Downloads co-founder, Mark Tyrrell, who helps us clear up the mysteries of hypnosis and offers an excellent online course where you can learn hypnosis – for free!
+This is another article by Hypnosis Downloads co-founder, Mark Tyrrell, who helps us clear up the mysteries of hypnosis and offers an excellent free online course about hypnosis!
+Scroll down to find out more…

 It was this very personal, transformative experience of hypnosis that influenced my decision to make hypnotherapy my career.
 I suspect it influenced Mark’s career choice, too.

-And as for Mark, please read on to find out about the reassuring reasons why hypnosis is your friend and how you can enrol onto a free home-study hypnosis course…
+Find out why hypnosis is your friend and how you can enrol onto a free home-study hypnosis course…

 Seeing through the hypnosis hype